 Exceptions may be made in the fields of cognitive and evolutionary anthropology, or for applicants with a distinction in a taught-course degree that includes some anthropology, but in a closely related discipline other than in anthropology.
 In the latter case, you would be expected to undertake some coursework in anthropology in the first year of the DPhil course.
 If you wish to undertake the DPhil with a focus on medical anthropology, you would usually be expected to have previously completed a taught master's degree in medical anthropology.

 If you are admitted as full DPhil student, in principle you are ready to embark on the programme of research as approved by your DPhil supervisor.
 However, in some cases, your supervisor may determine that you should complete a further programme of methodological training or other preparatory work necessary for your proposed programme of research.

-If you are admitted with PRS status, you will have to apply to transfer to full DPhil student status by the end of the first year.
+If you are admitted with PRS status, you will have to apply to transfer to full DPhil student status by the end of the first year for full-time students or the end of the second year for part-time students.
 Once you attain the status of a full DPhil student in anthropology, you are immediately eligible to embark on fieldwork or other research.
-Such research typically lasts from 12 to 18 months and is then followed by a period of similar length to write up the thesis on which examination for the doctorate is based.
+Such research typically lasts from 12 to 18 months (24 to 36 months for part-time students) and is then followed by a period of similar length to write up the thesis on which examination for the doctorate is based.

 Many graduates from the course enter teaching and research.
-There is also some recruitment by public bodies, larger private companies, development agencies, NGOs and other organisations.
+Others go on to work in government, policy-making, public bodies, larger private companies, development agencies, NGOs and other organisations.